IBM/BlockchainNetwork-CompositeJourney/README.md

 ## 2. Starting Hyperledger Fabric

 First download the docker files for Fabric in preparation for creating a Composer profile.
 Hyperledger Composer uses Connection Profiles to connect to a runtime.
 A Connection Profile is a JSON document that lives in the user's home directory (or may come from an environment variable) and is referenced by name when using the Composer APIs or the Command Line tools.
 Using connection profiles ensures that code and scripts are easily portable from one runtime instance to another.

+The PeerAdmin card is a special ID card used to administer the local Hyperledger Fabric.
+In a development installation, such as the one on your computer, the PeerAdmin ID card is created when you install the local Hyperledger Fabric.

+The form for a PeerAdmin card for a Hyperledger Fabric v1.0 network is PeerAdmin@hlfv1.
+In general, the PeerAdmin is a special role reserved for functions such as:

+* Deploying business networks
+* Creating, issuing, and revoking ID cards for business network admins*

 Start the Fabric and create a Composer profile using the following commands:
 ```bash